microsoft/vscode-docs/docs/nodejs/nodejs-tutorial.md

 ![Debug icon](images/nodejs/debugicon.png)

 You can now click Debug tool bar green arrow or press `kb(workbench.action.debug.start)` to launch and debug "Hello World".
 Your breakpoint will be hit and you can view and step through the simple application.
-Notice that VS Code displays an orange Status Bar to indicate it is in Debug mode and the DEBUG CONSOLE is displayed.
+Notice that VS Code displays a different colored Status Bar to indicate it is in Debug mode and the DEBUG CONSOLE is displayed.

 ![hello world debugging](images/nodejs/hello-world-debugging.png)